Fahari/passwordLocker/README.md

     - Python 3.6

 ## Support and contact details
-Contact me on.karonjekevin67@gmail.com for any comments, reviews or advice.
+Contact me at karonjekevin67@gmail.com for any comments, reviews or advice.

 ### License
 This project is under the [MIT](https://github.com/Fahari/passwordLocker/blob/master/LICENSE) licence